 “Over the past few months, we have been working closely with Google on the Android P Beta program.
 Thanks to everyone’s participation and continued feedback, the progress we have made together has been greatly accelerated.
 The Android P update will be available on the OnePlus 6, OnePlus 5/T and OnePlus 3/3T, in this order.
 We will keep you all updated in the coming months.”

 There you have it.
-First, the Android Pie update is available now for the OnePlus 6, then we’ll see the OnePlus 6T launch with Pie on October 30th.
-Then, look out for Android Pie updates for the 5 and 5T, followed by the older OnePlus 3 and 3T later this year.
+First, the Android Pie update is available now for the OP 6, the 6T came out with Pie pre-installed, then the 5/5T in December.
+Look out for Android Pie updates for the 5 and 5T, followed by the older OnePlus 3 and 3T in 2019.
 Our only concern is that the company CEO is hinting at a possible delay for older devices.

 OnePlus Android P Beta